mattvh/jekyllthemes/_posts/2015-09-16-creative-theme.markdown

 ---
-layout: post
-title: creative theme
+title: Creative Theme
-date: 2015-09-16 01:03:00
 homepage: https://github.com/volny/creative-theme-jekyll
 download: https://github.com/volny/creative-theme-jekyll/archive/master.zip
 demo: https://volny.github.io/creative-theme-jekyll
-author: start bootstrap, felix volny
+author: Start Bootstrap, Felix Volny
-thumbnail: creative-theme.png
+thumbnail: creative-theme.jpg
-license: apache license version 2.0
+license: Apache License Version 2.0
 license_link: https://github.com/volny/creative-theme-jekyll/blob/master/LICENCE
+github_repo: volny/creative-theme-jekyll
+stars: 0
 ---

 Creative is a one page Bootstrap theme for creatives, small businesses, and other multipurpose uses.
 The theme includes a number of rich features and plugins that you can use as a great boilerplate for your next Jekyll project!